Surviving Job Loss: A Millennial's Guide to Unemployment

 - Help you better prepare for job instability

-- Tell you what to do if/when you lose your job
+- Advise you on what to do if/when you lose your job

 - Provide actionable steps that will guide you through your unemployment phase